-Tip: Is your donation box full but you are still not sure you are ready to “let go”?
+SLCG PRO TIP: Is your donation box full, but you are still not sure you are ready to “let go”?
 Put that box in the trunk of your car.
 Let it sit there for a while.
 It is out of sight but not out of mind.
 This will give you a bit longer to adjust to those items being out of your home and off of your counters.

-Friends, this is not an all or nothing guide to declutter your home.
-If you love something I give you permission to keep it.
+Friends, this is not an all-or-nothing guide to decluttering your home if you love something, I give you permission to keep it.

 Yes, keep it!

-Just make sure you honor those items in a way that show their value.
+Just ensure you honor those items in a way that shows their value.
 Do not keep them packed in boxes hidden in the attic.
 Find a way to display what you love so others can enjoy them too.

 My Favorite “Declutter Your Home” Helpers!